MediaComem/comem-archidep/ex/render-database-deployment.md

 CREATE TABLE
 ```
-Make sure the script worked by displaying all the ``todo`` table's columns:
+:question: Make sure the script worked by displaying all the ``todo`` table's columns:
 ```bash
 your_database=> \d+ todo